TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemGroupAssociationsPost"></a>
 # **graphSystemGroupAssociationsPost**
-> graphSystemGroupAssociationsPost(groupId, contentType, accept, body)
+> graphSystemGroupAssociationsPost(groupId, contentType, accept, body, xOrgId)

 Manage the associations of a System Group